tedmist1/challenge-auth0/design-document.md

 		* `tenant.tfvars.json` - specifies detail for auth0_tenant
 		* `webapp.tfvars.json` - specifies details for auth0_webapp module

 Each module will have variables used to define the resource specifics.
 These specifics will be stored in the .tfvars.json files.
-Json files are preferred over HCL files for automation pipeline that may generate or consume the files.
+Json files are preferred over HCL files for automation pipelines that may generate or consume the files.

 **Web-app Integration**